isa-ulisboa/greends-dms-exercises/dms_ex_13_normalization.md

 We have made a new version of the database, which is now fully normalized.
 The dump of the database after making all changes is available in the file `dms_INE_v2.sql.zip`, in the `data` directory of the repository.

+> ## 10.
+Submission of exercise
+> **Submit one file**:
+> 1. Save the SQL script you created will all queries from this exercise and submit it to Moodle at [Exercise 13 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=481437).